Skip to main content

 Through these interactive programs, visitors will learn the powerful and fascinating stories of escape and resistance at Eastern State.

-In this short pop-up talk, visitors will hear about Al Capone’s arrest and imprisonment and the broader rise of Prohibition-era policing practices, including early forms of stop-and-frisk, and how those systems shaped Philadelphia and American law enforcement and community relations.
+In this short pop-up talk, you'll hear about Al Capone’s arrest and imprisonment, learn about the broader rise of Prohibition-era policing practices—including early forms of stop-and-frisk—,and consider how those systems shaped Philadelphia and American law enforcement and community relations.

 In this sitewide interactive activity inspired by historical communication networks inside prisons, visitors explore coded language and symbolism in music and letters.
 Follow clues to deliver “letters” between secret locations around the site, learning how incarcerated people found creative ways to maintain communication, preserve relationships, and share news.
-(Completing the route reveals the password to our speakeasy experience!)
+Complete the route and you’ll receive a reward!

 All Spring Break activities are included with admission.